 - gives immediate results.

-- is aligned to GA curriculum standards in reading and math.
+- is aligned to the Georgia Standards of Excellence (GSE) in reading and math.

 - measures growth over time.

 - provides information used to target individual instruction.

 For more than 50 years, information on what American students know and can do has been generated by the National Assessment of Educational Progress (NAEP).
 It is the only ongoing effort to obtain comprehensive and dependable achievement data on a national basis in a uniform and scientific manner.
 Commonly known as “The Nation's Report Card", NAEP is a congressionally mandated project of the U.S. Department of Education's National Center for Education Statistics (NCES).